KarimFereidooni/Charity/README.md

 Unzip files and run *Charity.exe*

-Open "http://localhost:5000" in web browser.
+Open "http://localhost:5000" in a web browser.

 # Users